Upload File to Space Digitalocean With Python

 Take a quick await at the projection structure before moving on:

-├── .gitignore ├── LICENSE ├── README.md ├── app │ ├── Dockerfile │ ├── hello_django │ │ ├── __init__.py │ │ ├── asgi.py │ │ ├── settings.py │ │ ├── urls.py │ │ └── wsgi.py │ ├── manage.py │ ├── mediafiles │ ├── requirements.txt │ ├── static │ │ └── bulma.min.css │ ├── staticfiles │ └── upload │ ├── __init__.py │ ├── admin.py │ ├── apps.py │ ├── migrations │ │ └── __init__.py │ ├── models.py │ ├── templates │ │ └── upload.html │ ├── tests.py │ └── views.py ├── docker-compose.yml └── nginx ├── Dockerfile └── nginx.conf
+├── .gitignore ├── LICENSE ├── README.md ├── app │ ├── Dockerfile │ ├── hello_django │ │ ├── __init__.py │ │ ├── asgi.py │ │ ├── settings.py │ │ ├── urls.py │ │ └── wsgi.py │ ├── manage.py │ ├── mediafiles │ ├── requirements.txt │ ├── static │ │ └── bulma.min.css │ ├── staticfiles │ └── upload │ ├── __init__.py │ ├── admin.py │ ├── apps.py │ ├── migrations │ │ └── __init__.py │ ├── models.py │ ├── templates │ │ └── upload.html │ ├── tests.py │ └── views.py ├── docker-compose.yml └── nginx ├── Dockerfile └── nginx.conf Desire to learn how to build this projection?
+Check out the Dockerizing Django with Postgres, Gunicorn, and Nginx blog post.

 Django Storages